timilak/codewithme/README.md

 # codewithme

 This repo consists of guidelines and topics to be covered in Code with Me Python classes.
-Go to projects to get started.
+Go to projects for more materials.